 Address: 4 Jersey St, Boston, MA 02215

-Fenway Park should be on the top of your list of what to do in Boston.
+Fenway Park should be at the top of your list of what to do in Boston.
 The stadium is a sports institution and one of the more well-known baseball stadiums in the United States.

 Home to the Major League Baseball team, The Boston Red Sox, the baseball season runs from spring into fall.
 There is nothing more American than donning your baseball cap, hot dog in hand, and cheering on the Boston Red Sox at Fenway Park.

 While many MLB teams have moved stadiums, Fenway Park is special in being the oldest baseball stadium still played today.
 In 2012, the National Register of Historical Places added the park to its list for its historical significance to help preserve the site.

 I encourage you also to take a guided tour of the ballpark and learn all about its history.
 Many of the greats like Babe Ruth and Ted Williams played here under the Boston Red Sox name.